Debajyoti-3/LoginPage/README.md

-# LoginPage
 Here's a professional and beginner-friendly `README.md` template for your **Login Page** project.
 You can modify it to match your specific requirements.

 ---

 # Login Page

-A simple, responsive login page built with **HTML** and **CSS**.
+A simple, responsive login page built with HTML and CSS.
 This project demonstrates the basic structure of a login interface and the styling capabilities of CSS.

 ---